nuccinc/distributed-computing/README.md

 ## Windows Docker Installation:

-Download the zip file of the repository, unzip it, and run `quickstart.bat` from an elevated (Administrator) command prompt.
+Download the zip file of the repository, unzip it, and run `quickstart.bat --docker` from an elevated (Administrator) command prompt.

 Alternatively, if you have `git` installed, launch an elevated (Administrator) command promt and run the following: